 Written by Stephen Henshaw, P.G., President & CEO, EnviroForensics

-As seen in the September 2013 issue of Cleaner & Launderer
+As seen in the October 2013 issue of Cleaner and Launderer